Day 30 - Through Fields of Wheat : La Romieu to Larressingle

 At the far end of a charming main street is a large historical

-monument honouring the men who fought in the resistance during the
+monument honouring the men who fought in the resistance during the Second World War.
+There is also a very peaceful chapel and a tower

 that shows signs of fighting.
 I think we have been seeing evidence of the fighting that took place in WWI and WWII for a while, and it is kind of a humbling